 What is WEAT?

 The Wisconsin Easement Action Team is a non-profit grass roots organization established for the benefit of landowners affected by Enbridge's plans to take more property for future pipeline expansions.
-Landowner rights and interests must be protected no matter what actions are taken by the State of Wisconsin and Enbridge.
+Landowner rights and interests must be protected no matter what actions are taken by the States of Wisconsin and Illinois and Enbridge.
 WEAT's number one goal is landowner education around your property rights and how and what to fight for in any easement, the contract determining Enbridge’s rights to your land and obligations to you.

 Should I consider joining WEAT?